The Housing Benefit and Council Tax (Decision and Appeals) Regulations 2001 state that:

 Will the council notify the person of the outcome of a request for a reconsideration?

 After reconsidering its decision the Council will put in writing whether the decision has been changed or whether it will stay the same.
 The Council may request further information before it makes a final decision.
 The information must be provided within one month of the request.

 You can ask the Council to provide a written Statement of Reasons.
 The Statement of Reasons does not affect your right of appeal.
 The statement will explain how the Council reached its decision.
 The time taken for the Council to provide the Statement may extend the time limit for requesting a revision or seeking an appeal to the Tribunal.

-How to ask the Tribunals Service to look at the Council's decision?
+Asking the Tribunals Service to look at the Council's decision

 You may request that a First Tier Tribunal consider the Council's decision.
 The request must be in writing and must be received by the Council within one month of the date on the decision notification letter.

 In exceptional circumstances the time limit for requesting an appeal can be extended.
 The person affected must write to the Council giving grounds for not appealing at the appropriate time.
 A request for an extension of the time limit will not be considered if it is made 13 months after the notice of decision was issued.